“Played with rhetorical grandeur, romantic warmth, and surefire technique”

 Toronto Concert Review

-American pianist and Steinway Young Artist Christopher Goodpasture is establishing himself as an imaginative programmer of the classical repertoire.
+American pianist and Steinway Young Artist Christopher Goodpasture is frequently recognized for his imaginative programming and wide-ranging musical curiosity.

-Winner of the 2020 New York Concert Artists Worldwide Debut Auditions and the 2019 Astral Artists National Competition in Philadelphia, Christopher has performed recitals at prestigious venues including the Philharmonie Berlin, the Kennedy Center in Washington D.C., Benaroya Hall in Seattle, Koerner Hall in Toronto, Alice Tully Hall, Merkin Hall, and Weill Recital Hall in New York City.
-He has also appeared at the Ravinia, Aspen, and Caramoor festivals, and performed as fortepianist at the Valley of the Moon Music Festival.
-In addition, he has earned top prizes at the Washington, Dallas, Iowa, and Seattle international piano competitions, as well as the Serge Koussevitszky Competition for Pianists.
+Winner of the 2020 New York Concert Artists Worldwide Auditions and the 2019 Astral Artists National Competition in Philadelphia, Christopher has since appeared in major halls including the Philharmonie Berlin, the Kennedy Center, Benaroya Hall, Koerner Hall, Alice Tully Hall, Merkin Hall, and Weill Recital Hall.
+His festival appearances include Ravinia, Aspen, Caramoor, and the Valley of the Moon Music Festival, where he performs on fortepiano.
+He has received top prizes at the Washington, Dallas, Iowa, and Seattle International Piano Competitions, as well as the Serge Koussevitzky Competition in New York.

-Christopher draws from a broad range of experiences that continue to inform his curiosity and versatility.
-He has maintained an active interest in commissioning contemporary music, leading to residencies at the Cité Internationale des Arts in Paris and resulting in original compositions by Jules Matton and jazz pianist Benoît Delbecq.
-Most recently, he gave the world premiere of Drumming and Dancing for solo piano by composer George E. Lewis at the American Philosophical Society in Philadelphia and is collaborating with award-winning composer Douglas Knehans on a new commission for piano and string orchestra.
+Christopher’s artistry is shaped by a spirit of exploration and collaboration.
+An advocate for contemporary music, he has held residencies at the Cité Internationale des Arts in Paris and has commissioned new works from composers including Jules Matton and jazz pianist Benoît Delbecq.
+He recently premiered Drumming and Dancing for solo piano by George E. Lewis at the American Philosophical Society in Philadelphia and is currently collaborating with award-winning composer Douglas Knehans on a new work for piano and string orchestra.

-Born in Los Angeles, California, Christopher began his musical journey at the Pasadena Conservatory, studying piano, chamber music, theory, and composition.
-He continued his studies with Stewart Gordon and John Perry at the University of Southern California and the Glenn Gould School in Toronto, and pursued graduate degrees at The Juilliard School and the Yale School of Music, studying with Hung-Kuan Chen, Jerome Lowenthal, and Peter Frankl.
-He is currently completing his doctoral candidacy at the Peabody Institute under Richard Goode.
+Born in Los Angeles, Christopher began his musical training at the Pasadena Conservatory, studying piano, chamber music, theory, and composition.
+He later studied with Stewart Gordon and John Perry at the University of Southern California and the Glenn Gould School in Toronto, and completed graduate degrees at The Juilliard School, the Yale School of Music, and the Peabody Institute, working with Richard Goode, Hung-Kuan Chen, Jerome Lowenthal, and Peter Frankl.